Skip to main content

 How to apply without wasting time

-• File first, perfect later: Texas says a SNAP application can start with your name, address, and signature, so do not wait for every paper before filing.
+• File first, perfect later: Texas can start a SNAP application with your name, address, and signature, so do not wait for every paper before filing.

 • Use one place for everything: if you can, use Your Texas Benefits so you can apply, upload proof, and watch for notices in one account.